 PEP I - The first PEP period focuses on enhancing student learning skills and providing students opportunities to experience ways to minimize stress during the rigors of medical education.
 PEP I occurs at the end of the Musculoskeletal section and lasts one week.
 Students engage in service learning through Score 1 for Health and other activities.
-Core topics are introduced providing students with an introduction to material important for practice and lifelong learning.
+Core topics are introduced through lectures and electives providing students with an introduction to material important for practice and lifelong learning.